AndrewSamaha/WSBAnalysis/README.md

 2. Relationships to other datasets, e.g., do stock price swings predict discussions on Reddit, or vice-versa?
 3. Post life cycle -- It might be interesting to examine post popularity over time to identify if post-popularity metrics within the first few hours or minutes of a post predict asympototic popularity.
 4. Investigating whether frequent posters have less variability as a group in post popularity as compared to one-time posters.
+5. Examine those three clusters of points in the post-popularity comparison between score and number of comments.

 # About Me
 I'm a software developer, a former academic, and a yoga instructor.
 My passion is communicating stories with data.
 I leverage my creativity, deep curiosity of problems, and skills to create compelling and meaningful narratives.
 My strengths are software development, quantitative analysis/visualization, and communicating with non-technical audiences.